 I would venture to say that having a web presence in today’s business climate is no longer an option, it is necessary.
 People want to be able to look at what the dishes look like, your menu, and your prices before they go to the restaurant.

-If you use sites such as Elance and Upwork, you will find that using a freelancer overseas in developing countries can cost you much less than hiring someone locally.
+Sites such as Upwork will show you that a freelancer overseas in developing countries can cost you much less than hiring someone locally.
 A project that is quoted for $3,000 from someone in the United States can be as cheap as $500 to $1000 if you hire someone from a developing country.

 When constructing your website, you want to figure out what features your website wants to implement.
 If you want a simple 5-page website and do not want online ordering or online reservations, the cost of the website should not exceed $1,500, even if you are hiring someone locally.
 However, if you want to set up online reservations and online payments, the cost of your website can cost upwards of $3,000 to $5,000 if hiring locally.